 The campus on Bandera Road was intentionally designed to create a small, family-like environment.
 The goal is to ensure that every student has people looking out for them, and no student should ever fall through the cracks.
 The campus contains outdoor learning spaces and play areas shaded by mature live oak trees.
 There is even an elevated classroom in a treehouse designed by Pete Nelson, Treehouse Master.
 The indoor learning spaces come in a variety of sizes and shapes for different groups and purposes, from meeting rooms and common areas to a movement studio.
 The upper grades meet in spaces that feel more like a college library.
 The younger grades and their facilitators tend to stay in groups, but flow from one space to another.
 The buildings are equipped with technology to support individual and group work.

-The NW Military campus is located within the Barshop Jewish Community Center.
+The NW Military campus is located within the Barshop Jewish Community Center on the grounds of the Harry and Jeanette Weinberg Campus of the San Antonio Jewish Community.
 The facility is secure and supports small class sizes.
+The NW Military campus offers a LEGO STEAM program, engaging students in hands-on investigations of STEAM concepts while contributing to literacy, math, and social-emotional development.
 The JCC has amenities like a large indoor gym, a climbing wall, a garden, and a playground.
 The variety of learning spaces—whether indoor or outdoor, in a lab or under the sky—supports students as they work purposefully.

-The Anne Frank Inspire Awards are an annual event that honors Anne Frank’s spirit of hope, goodness, and inspiration for the world.
+The Inspire Awards are an annual event in the fall that honors Anne Frank’s spirit of hope, goodness, and inspiration for the world.
 The proceeds support student projects that benefit the community.
 The 2021 event supported the students’ year-long environmental and sustainability projects.

-Braination is the nonprofit that oversees the Inspire Academies charter district which includes the community-based Anne Frank Inspire Academy campuses (Bandera Rd. and NW Military campuses) and Rise Inspire Academy, a referral-based program that supports the educational needs of teens in recovery from abuse of drugs and alcohol, and who are also participating in programs and services provided by Rise Recovery.
-The Braination team also oversees the JHW Inspire Academy Residential Schools (Bell County, Hays County, Legacy Ranch, and Rockdale) and a partner school (with the federal government)—the Karnes County Newcomers School.
+Braination is the nonprofit that oversees the Inspire Academies Charter District which includes the community-based Anne Frank Inspire Academy campuses (Bandera Rd. and NW Military campuses) and Rise Inspire Academy, a referral-based program that supports the educational needs of teens in recovery from abuse of drugs and alcohol, and who are also participating in programs and services provided by Rise Recovery.
+The Braination team also oversees the JHW Inspire Academy Residential Schools in Bell County, Hays County, Legacy Ranch, and Rockdale, as well as Innova Joy Inspire Academy in Boerne.

 At Anne Frank Inspire Academy, students have the opportunity to belong, find joy, and be great.
 They belong by becoming active members of their community.
-They work towards greatness by becoming experts in every life arena—we can be great.
+They work towards greatness by becoming experts in every life arena.
 They find joy by knowing there is purpose in life.
-Through inquiry based learning, they work on projects that feel relevant to them and will prepare them to be independent, free-thinking adults.
+Through inquiry-based learning, they work on projects that feel relevant to them and will prepare them to be independent, free-thinking adults.
 If the innovative model appeals to you and your family, then we encourage you to apply for enrollment.

 Charter Moms Chats

-Justin Johnston is the Head of Schools at Anne Frank Inspire Academy, and a dedicated educator with more than 19 years of experience.
+Justin Johnston is the Assistant Superintendent at Anne Frank Inspire Academy, and a dedicated educator with more than 20 years of experience.

 Read More About Anne Frank Inspire Academies